Mohamed Eisa: Milton Keynes Dons

 On 20 July 2021, Eisa joined League One club Milton Keynes Dons for an undisclosed but reportedly club-record transfer fee, signing a long-term deal.
 He scored his first goal for the club on his league debut in a 3–3 away fixture against Bolton Wanderers on 7 August 2021.
 On 16 April 2022, Eisa suffered a serious injury during a 3–2 home defeat to Sheffield Wednesday, which ruled him out for the remainder of the season and beyond.
 During his first season with the club he scored 12 goals in 41 appearances in all competitions.

 On 30 January 2024, Eisa returned to League One, joining Exeter City on loan for the remainder of the season.
 Milton Keynes Dons released a statement suggesting Eisa's time with the club had come to an end having scored 31 goals in 101 appearances and thanking him for his efforts.

 Eisa was released by MK Dons at the end of the 2023–24 season.

 Nassaji Mazandaran

 On 18 September 2024, Eisa joined Persian Gulf Pro League club Nassaji Mazandaran on a one-year deal.

+Uthai Thani

+In June 2025, Eisa signed for Thai League 1 side Uthai Thani.
+He left the club at the end of the 2025–26 season upon the expiry of his contract.